 Client Snapshot #2

 Our client delivers world-class mining services across its Australian operations including open-cut and underground projects.
-With significant increases in inventory holdings in past periods, we were engaged to sustainably reduce levels in order to be able to deliver in year savings and deploy capital elsewhere.
+With significant increases in inventory holdings in the past, we were engaged to sustainably reduce levels in order to be able to deliver in year savings and deploy capital elsewhere.

 Over a 10-week period, our team partnered with maintenance operations, supply and inventory teams to perform a comprehensive ABC / XYZ categorisation to inform updated stock-holding parameters that were implemented, reducing inventory levels across the network by ~$10m AUD whilst also improving stock-out risk.